How to Outline a Complete Book Series

 • If I am going to reveal certain Easter eggs, what does the correct order of books need to be?

-Interdependent series examples include the various Tortall Series by Tamora Pierce, including The Immortals Series, Song of the Lioness Series, Protector of the Small Series, and The Circle of Magic Series where each series follows one protagonist or set of protagonists in different areas and eras of the Tortall world.
+Interlinked series examples include the various Tortall Series by Tamora Pierce, including The Immortals Series, Song of the Lioness Series, Protector of the Small Series, and The Circle of Magic Series where each series follows one protagonist or set of protagonists in different areas and eras of the Tortall world.

 Other examples include The Giver Series by Lois Lowry, the Bridgerton Series by Julia Quinn, and The Century Trilogy by Ken Follett.
 Each series explores a new protagonist (though they may feature some of the same characters as other books), while remaining under the same thematic throughlines, unique worldbuilding and settings, or even family lineage.

-How to Outline an Interdependent Book Series
+How to Outline an Interlinked Book Series

 Define an immersive overarching world

 Create your series world and pay attention to consistency with each element.
-Consider:

 • What overarching themes will every book explore?